OpenRefine/OpenRefine/docs/docs/technical-reference/openrefine-api.md

       'project-file' : file contents
       'project-name' : project name
-      'format' : format of data in project-file (e.g. 'text/line-based/*sv') [optional] 'options' : json object containing options relevant to the file format [optional].
-However for JSON input file this parameter is [Mandatory]
+      'format' : format of data in project-file (e.g. 'text/line-based/*sv') [optional] 'options' : json object containing options relevant to the file format [optional - however, some importers may have required options, such as `recordPath` for the JSON & XML importers].

 The formats supported will depend on the version of OpenRefine you are using and any Extensions you have installed.
 The common formats include: